 - Current Stanford students applying for coterminal graduate study

 - Current Stanford PhD students adding an MA or MS degree in their current discipline

 Second, you must have earned, in January 2017 or later, a U.S. bachelor’s degree or its equivalent from a college or university of recognized standing.

 |To apply to join the cohort in:||You must have earned your first bachelor's degree by:|

 |2024||January 2017 or later|

-For applicants who served in the military after their undergraduate studies, we extend the eligibility window by two years in acknowledgement of longer service commitments; you must have earned your degree in January 2015 or later to enroll in 2024.
+For applicants who served in the military, we extend the eligibility window by two years in acknowledgement of longer service commitments; you must have earned your degree in January 2015 or later to enroll in 2024.
 Current college students are eligible if you will earn your first degree by September 2024.
 Within the eligibility window, we do not give preference based on recency of the degree.